dgurudot/tg/terms.md

 **25. USER DATA**

 We will maintain certain data that you transmit to the Site for the purpose of managing the performance of the Site, as well as data relating to your use of the Site.
 Although we perform regular routine backups of data, you are solely responsible for all data that you transmit or that relates to any activity you have undertaken using the Site.
 You agree that we shall have no liability to you for any loss or corruption of any such data, and you hereby waive any right of action against us arising from any such loss or corruption of such data.

+### Data
+-   TradeGrub LLC does provide data feed for quotes, news, account activity from your respective brokers where it is provided.
+You are governed by the broker data feed terms of service for using the data feed.
+You will be required to sign and agree to your respective broker terms of service for using real time data feed.
+-   TradeGrub LLC also use data feed from IEX and “Data provided by IEX Cloud” https://iexcloud.io for default delayed quotes, news, company information and other fundamental and technical data.

 **26. ELECTRONIC COMMUNICATIONS, TRANSACTIONS, AND SIGNATURES**